Learn to Skydive at the most scenic dropzone!

 - Is insurance included in the course?

-When you do the course with us, we provide you with the equipment needed which also includes third-party liability insurance.
-The accident insurance is not included in the course and should be taken out by the participating students themselves in advance.
+When you do the AFF course with us, we provide you with all of the necessary equipment and third-party liability insurance.
+However, the accident insurance is not included in the course and should be taken out by the participating students themselves in advance.

 - What are repeat jumps?

-- I have already done a few AFF jumps, can I continue with you?
+- I have already done a few AFF jumps, can I continue the training with you?

 Life after AFF